joseccanova/crawler-data-service/README.md

 https://www.youtube.com/watch?v=iZndVv-jl-U

-Postman is great but need a client focused on component premises, this when we understant why we have "html applications"
+Postman is great but need a client focused on component premises, this when we understand why we have "html applications"

 Filtering the payload is working (some parts) not working yet the PK and FK scan (will help a little).
-But class generation is at a acceptable level which means is generating and loading.
+But class generation is at an acceptable level which means is generating and loading.

 im now really missing all that code produced 2+ years over angular... the component had a lot of good things.. that now i am obligate to rewrite and this is annoying me a lot.

 https://www.youtube.com/watch?v=aXpKtZbHhQI&list=RDJDG2m5hN1vo&index=21

 lets do it..

+heheehe thinking on this the laugh is perfect https://youtu.be/HQmmM_qwG4k?t=0

+don't you believe on artificial intelligence?